Bricks Conditional Logic for Member Content

 2. Create dynamic course pages – Different content for different users

 Create, sell, and manage your content without limits.
-BricksMembers gives you everything you need to build membership and LMS sites directly in Bricks Builder — fast and frustration-free.
+BricksMembers gives you everything you need to build membership and LMS sites with Bricks Builder.